Guide last updated by Hester Swift, May 2025

 Voting records also appear in the sessional titles, Resolutions and decisions adopted by the General Assembly (held at IALS, also on HeinOnline) and Resolutions and decisions of the Security Council (not held at IALS, not on HeinOnline - see depository libraries).

-The UN library provides detailed information about voting records in its UN documentation research guide
+The UN's Dag Hammarskjöld Library gives detailed information about voting records in its research guide, How to find UN documents.

 Reports, memoranda, letters, other documents

-These and other types of UN official document are available in the Official Document System (ODS), the UN Digital Library (UNDL) and/or HeinOnline's UN Law Collection.
+Reports, studies, memoranda, official letters and other types of UN document are available in the Official Document System (ODS), the UN Digital Library (UNDL) and/or HeinOnline's UN Law Collection.
 If the UN documents that you are looking for are not available online and not held at IALS Library, use a UN depository library.

 Document indexes